Heartfelt Reactions Pouring in From Cowboys Around Marshawn Kneeland's Tragic Passing

 “He was a great person, eager to learn...wanted to be great.
 He didn’t take any crap from anyone on the field.
 He studied hard, loved playing the game.
 Tough."
 Zimmer added, via Slater.
 “My last conversation with him was keep being you, you’re going to have a great career.”

-Cowboys teammate Juanyeh Thomas also took to social media early to express his sorrow over the news.
+Cowboys teammate Juanyeh Thomas was one of the first players to take to social media to express his sorrow over the news.

 "Sick my stomach, my brotha man," Thomas wrote on X, followed by a crying emoji and dove of peace emoji.